hetznercloud/cli/docs/reference/hcloud_server_enable-rescue.md

 ```
   -h, --help              help for enable-rescue
-      --ssh-key strings   ID or name of SSH key to inject (can be specified multiple times)
+      --ssh-key strings   ID or name of SSH Key to inject (can be specified multiple times)
       --type string       Rescue type (default "linux64")
 ```